LL.M. students are charged by the unit. For current tuition rates, click here.

 International students who are accepted to Southwestern are required to have sufficient funds to cover travel to and from the United States and tuition, fees, and living expenses while attending Southwestern.
 Documentation of financial support will be required during the student visa process.
 More information on the student visa process may be found here.

-Admitted students who are U.S. citizens or permanent residents are eligible to apply for federal and private educational loans.
+Admitted students who are U.S. citizens or permanent residents are eligible to apply for private educational loans.
 Some private educational lenders offer loans to international students who have a creditworthy cosigner who is a U.S. citizen.
 International students are encouraged to explore financial aid options from sources in their home countries.

 A special Fellowship opportunity for Argentine law graduates to complete an LL.M. in Civil Liberties and Human Rights or Advocacy has been established at Southwestern under the auspices of the Fulbright Commission.
 Click here for information on the Fulbright-Jose Siderman Human Rights Fellowship.